TopGun666/TOEFL-Essays/README.md

 [2019-03-19](24.md)  24.
 Do you agree or disagree with the following statement?
 All university students should be required to take history courses despite their majors.

+[2019-03-20](25.md)  25.
+If you have  a long-time friend, will continue the friendship even he or she does something you do not like?

+[2019-03-21](26.md)  26.
+Do you agree or dis agree with the following statement?
+The most effective way for governments to encourage energy conservation is to increase the prices of gasoline and electricity.

+[2019-03-22](27.md)  27.
+In order to attract more tourists, which should government do: to improve the safety by hiring more police or to repair old buildings and streets?